hsemple/QGIS_Tutorials/source/spatial_data.rst

 =================================================

-The main goals of the lab are to help you:
+The main goals of this lab are to help you:

    * develop the ability to visually recognize and distinguish between popular GIS raster and vector data products such as orthophotos, DEMs, satellite imagery, thematic rasters, and vector datasets.